jspidlen/LabelFCSChannels/README.md

 ## Troubleshooting

 ### Compatibility Notes
-Version 3.0.1 of this tool is not compatible with the flowCore 1.46.0 and newer package.
-This will be resolved soon in a version 3.0.2.
-Please use flowCore 1.44.2 or older.

 The Label FCS Channels tool is compatible with Linux, (Mac) OS X and Windows.
 The web-based version requires the presence of an an external ZIP tool on your command path.
 A compatible zip tool is “guaranteed” to be present in Linux, OS X and newer versions of Windows.
 If you have some older Windows (such as Windows XP), a zip tool may or may not be present.
 If it is not, you may have to install it first before being able to run the web-based version of this tool.

+Version 3.0.1 of this tool is not compatible with the flowCore 1.46.0 and newer package.
+This has been resolved in version 3.0.2.

 ### Path to the Tool